 Stretching exercises have been incorporated into exercise routines widely during the past few decades because of their benefits.
 Some of the reported benefits are improved range of motion, reduced pain, increased flexibility, injury prevention, and others.
 The truth is, the benefits of a stretching routine depend on the type used, when it’s used, and the reason it’s used.

-For example: It has been shown that static stretching can decrease one’s strength performance by up to 24% when performed before the strength exercise.
+For example: It has been shown that static muscle elongation can decrease one’s strength performance by up to 24% when performed before the strength exercise.
 This would not be beneficial for a high-level athlete that is always trying to push harder in every training session.
-On the other hand, static stretching has been seen to increase strength in the long run due to physiological changes that take place inside the muscles and ligaments.
+On the other hand, static muscle elongation has been seen to increase strength in the long run due to physiological changes that take place inside the muscles and ligaments.

 Are stretching and warm up the same?